arshedgithub/AI-Agent-for-VS-code/Readme.md

 1. Clone the project
 2. Install dependencies using 'npm install' command
-3. Rename .env.copy into .env
+3. Rename config.secure.copy.ts into config.secure.ts which was in src/config/ directory
-4. Add DIFY API key and API URL into .env
+4. Add DIFY API key and API URL into config.secure.ts
 5. Compile typescript using 'npm run compile' command
 6. Head into /src/extesion.ts in VS code
 7. Press F5 or Go to Run and Debug in VS code